czech-radio/openmedia-check/README.md

 git clone https://github.com/czech-radio/openmedia-files-checker.git
 cd openmedia-files-checker
 make
-./openmedia-files-checker -i /path/to/mounted/Rundowns/ [optional -o log.txt]
+./openmedia-files-checker -i /path/to/mounted/Rundowns/2022/W01 [optional -o log.txt]
 ```

-You should have mounted "Annova" `cro.cz` smb in `/mnt/cro.cz/` or change the path in source file
+You should have mounted "Openmedia folder" `/xyz/cro.cz/Rundowns/2022/W01` or change the path to a directory begginning with `WXX`

 When it runs well, you should see something like this on the output: